siddharthdangwal/siddharthdangwal.github.io/_pages/about.md

 I am a third year Ph.D. student in the Department of Computer Science at the University of Chicago.
 I am advised by Fred Chong.
 My research includes designing software and architecture for improving the reliability of quantum computers.
 Before joining UChicago, I graduated from the Indian Institute of Technology Delhi (IITD) with a B.Tech. in Electrical Engineering, specializing in Cognitive Science.

-During my Ph.D., I interned at the quantum group at IBM Research.
+During my Ph.D., I have interned at the quantum group at IBM Research.

 News
 ======